spmedia/PhishingSecLists/README.md

 ![](https://i.imgur.com/BIYi1dr.png)

 Scanning a rando phishing page I found on [PhishTank](https://phishtank.com/).
 It lets us discover there is an l.txt file on root dir that contains user-agent logs.
 Could be useful to dig through.
 Could the very first IPs in the logs belong to the attackers while they were setting it up or testing it?
-Who else has hit this landing page? etc.
+Who else has hit this landing page? etc. It also lets us know there is a /controlpanel (commonly cPanel) and /webmail on the box.

-Scam lander
+Scam landing page

 ![](https://i.imgur.com/g5iDlMS.png)

-Discovery of 1.txt
+Discovery of 1.txt that has user-agent logs in it

 ![](https://i.imgur.com/LLzJAOo.png)